Ayn al-Mulk Multani: In Tughluq's service

 Ghazi Malik Tughluq killed Khusrau after a battle, and ascended the throne of Delhi with the title "Ghiyath al-Din" (r.
 1320–1325).
 He appears to have retained Multani in the royal service.

 According to the chronicler Isami, Multani joined Ulugh Khan (who later ascended the throne of Delhi as Muhammad bin Tughluq, r.
 1325–1351) on the 1322 expedition to Warangal.
 Several of Ulugh Khan's officers revolted against him during the prolonged siege, but Multani remained loyal to him.

 No information about Multani's later life is available.
 Some medieval chronicles attempt to provide such information, but they have confused Multani with another noble `Ayn al-Mulk Mahru (called `Ayn al-Din by Isami).
 Isami and Barani clearly distinguish between the two men.

-Writings

-Ain-ul-Mulk Multani states Uch in Punjab as an ancient town, having number of mosques, madrassas and places of worship and one of his letters reveals his longing to visit Ucch and enjoy the pleasure of waking on the river bank.
-He also says from one of the letters that the Khokhars used to block the road between Ajodhan and Multan.